Gabriel-Goes/discrimination_eq_q/README.md

 Each mseed file corresponds to the raw 3 component recordings of 60 sec.

+A csv file is also required to apply the algorithm.
+It is composed of a column with folders/events to discriminate.
+If the -valid option is specified, the file must have a second column with the label associated with the event.

 ## Trained model

 Located in directory: model/model_2021354T1554.h5